 Friends accept into active membership those whose declarations and ways of life manifest such unity with Friends’ views and practices that they may be expected to enter fully into religious fellowship with the meeting.
 Part of the essential genius of the Society is the experience of growth through common worship and the loving acceptance of an individual by the group.
 It is an open fellowship that recognizes that of God in everyone.

-Membership is a privilege and entails a corresponding responsibility.
-Members should be prepared to give bountifully of their resources of time and money.
+Whichever path is chosen, membership is a privilege and entails a corresponding responsibility.
+Members should be prepared to give resources of time and money.
 The shared ministry of the Society and the importance of the proper functioning of committees and meetings demand participation and cooperation.
-Membership is a commitment to enter wholeheartedly into the spiritual and corporate activities of the Society and willingly to assume responsibility for both service and support as the way opens.
+Membership is a commitment to enter wholeheartedly into the spiritual and corporate activities of the Society and to willingly assume responsibility for both service and support as the way opens.

 CHILDREN.
 Friends have a particular responsibility to bring children under the loving care of the meeting.
 Friends should be sensitive to the needs of these young people, nurturing their spiritual well-being and helping them grow into mature and concerned members.

 Meetings differ in the ways in which they encourage children’s participation.
 Some monthly and executive meetings record children as members at birth or adoption when both parents are members, unless parents request otherwise.
-Meetings may also extend membership to children under age 18 a) by written request of both member parents, b) by request of a member parent and written consent, if possible, of the nonmember parent, c) by request of a guardian, d) by request of the child upon recommendation of the overseers or the meeting on ministry and counsel.
+Meetings may also extend membership to children under age 18: a) by written request of both member parents; b) by request of a member parent and written consent, if possible, of the nonmember parent; c) by request of a guardian; OR d) by request of the child upon recommendation of the committee on ministry and pastoral care.
 Some meetings record children as associate members.

 [It is] our desire that all persons on whom involuntary membership has been conferred, either by birth or through entrance of parents into membership, be reaffirmed by commitment at an age which would make this appropriate.

 All members age 18 and over are considered adult members for statistical and financial purposes.